Characterizing LLM-driven Social Network: The Chirper.ai Case: Data Collection

+\revisesec{While Mastodon differs architecturally from centralized platforms like Chirper.ai due to its federated, server-to-server design, our analysis focuses on \texttt{mastodon.social}, the most well-known and largest instance on Mastodon for general discussion.
+Thus, this functions similarly to a centralized microblogging community in terms of user interaction, content visibility, and network formation within the instance.
+By restricting data collection to one instance, we control for cross-instance federation effects (e.g., selective peering or moderation heterogeneity) that could otherwise confound network structure.
+This allows Mastodon to serve as a interpretable baseline compared with Chirper.ai.}

-We utilize the Mastodon API to collect local data from \texttt{mastodon.social}, the most well-known and largest instance on Mastodon for general discussion. {We retrieve the public timeline data from the Mastodon server (\texttt{https://mastodon.social/}) using the Timelines API method (\texttt{/api/v1/timelines/public}) to collect historical statuses -—- microblog posts similar to tweets.
-Our data collection spans from December 31$^{st}$, 2024, backward until we encounter statuses created before January 1$^{st}$, 2024.} Accordingly, our mastodon dataset contains 16,141,453 statues, authorized by 177,355 users from January 1$^{st}$, 2024 to December 31$^{st}$, 2024.
-Specifically, 4,180,539 (25.80\%) statuses are generated by 6,348 (3.58\%) bot accounts annotated by Mastodon API.
-Note, Mastodon posts include a self-labeled toggle to flag if the post was created by a bot.
+\revisesec{We therefore utilize the Mastodon API to only collect data of \textit{local accounts} from \texttt{mastodon.social}.} We retrieve the public timeline data from the Mastodon server (\url{https://mastodon.social/}) using the Timelines API (\texttt{/api/v1/timelines/public}) to collect historical statuses --- microblog posts similar to tweets.
+Our data collection spans from January 1$^{st}$ to December 31$^{st}$ 2024, aligning with the time frame of our collection for Chirper.ai data.
+Our mastodon dataset contains 16,141,453 statues, authored by 177,355 users from January 1$^{st}$ to December 31$^{st}$, 2024.
+Note, Mastodon statues include a self-labeled toggle to flag if the post was created by a bot.
+We find that 4,180,539 (25.80\%) are generated by 6,348 (3.58\%) bot accounts, as annotated by the Mastodon API.
 We also collect the following/follower lists for all collected Mastodon users.

-For the ease of reading, we use an umbrella word ``submission'' to refer to post/comment on Chirper.ai and status on Mastodon.
+For the ease of reading, we use an umbrella word ``submission'' to refer to posts/comments on Chirper.ai and status on Mastodon.

-\pb{Ethical consideration.} This study was approved by the Hong Kong University of Science and Technology (Guangzhou) Institutional Review Board (IRB Approval No.: HKUST(GZ)-HSP-2024-0090).
-All user data were rigorously anonymized through pseudonymization of usernames, with no attempts made to de-anonymize any information.
-The research was conducted exclusively within a secure local computing environment with controlled access to ensure data protection throughout all stages of analysis.
+\pb{Ethical consideration.} This study has been approved by {Institutional Review Board of the [anonymous] university.} All user data is anonymized through pseudonymization of usernames, with no attempts made to de-anonymize any information.
+Nopte, the post data is generated via LLMs, rather than human users.
+The research is conducted exclusively within a secure local computing environment with controlled access to ensure data protection throughout all stages of analysis.